vintlabs/fauxmoESP/README.md

 ## Usage

-The library is very easy to use, basically instantiate an object, connect to the Wifi, name your device and bind the callback to get the messages.
+The library is very easy to use, basically instantiate an object, connect to the Wifi, add one or more virtual devices and bind the callback to get the messages.
 An schematic example could be:

 ```
 #include <fauxmoESP.h>